CombatWombatHub/aiml-notes/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. to build, run sphinx-build source build requires standalone pandoc to be installed (not pip-installed)

 general-machine-learning documentation
 ======================================